 The main difference between kefir and yogurt is that kefir contains three times the amount of probiotics as yogurt.
 The milk used to make kefir is fermented with a combination of 10 to 20 different types of probiotic bacteria and yeast, but the milk used to make yogurt is only fermented with a few.

-[Written by my daughter Becca, she may be joining me here occasionally with health-related topics for women and young mothers.]
+[Written by Rebecca.
+She will be joining me here occasionally with health-related topics for women and young mothers.]

 Impressive Health Benefits of Kefir